ariqmuh/Portfolios/README.md

 ____________
 ## 🔸 Customer Segmentation using RFM and K-Means Clustering
-- This project is the development from Purwadhika Final Project by focusing on RFM features and K-Means Clustering algorithm.
+- This project is the development version from Purwadhika Final Project by focusing on RFM features and K-Means Clustering algorithm.
 - Dataset source: [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/olistbr/brazilian-ecommerce/tasks)
 - Result: Four segmentation of customers -> Best Customers, Loyal Customers, New Customers, and Lost Customers.